Yale Alumni Schools Committee

 Michael Compisi ’93

-If you would like to be an interviewer for the Rochester ASC, please send us an email: email@example.com
+If you would like to be an interviewer for the Rochester ASC or have any questions about the ASC, please send us an email: email@example.com

 To learn more about interviewing for Yale, please visit Yale ASC